-Focused on marine species research, conservation, and policy; safeguarding the rainforest and indigenous rights
+Focused on marine and bird species research, conservation, and policy

-Islas Secas is a small archipelago of jungle-covered volcanic islands in the Eastern Tropical Pacific Marine Corridor of Panama.
-The Moore Charitable Foundation’s local affiliate, The Islas Secas Foundation (ISF), supports marine species research and conservation as well as efforts to protect threatened wildlife, the rainforest, and rights of indigenous people.
-Strategic partners in the area include Panacetacea, Panthera, Rainforest Foundation, and Azuero Earth Project.
+ISLAS SECAS IS A SMALL ARCHIPELAGO of jungle-covered volcanic islands in the Eastern Tropical Pacific Marine Corridor of Panama.
+The Moore Charitable Foundation’s local affiliate, The Islas Secas Foundation (ISF), supports bird and marine species research and conservation as well as efforts to protect threatened wildlife and rainforest habitat.
+Strategic partners in the area include Marviva, Oceans 5, Sociedad Audubon de Panamá, Panacetacea, Panthera and Rainforest Foundation.

 From safeguarding Coiba National Park marine reserve to establishing new shark sanctuaries and progressive fishing regulations, to protecting Green Emerald hummingbird habitats, ISF is committed to both the study and stewardship of nature.

-Louis Bacon and The Islas Secas Foundation support the preservation and protection of marine areas and species through research, policy and enforcement.
+The Islas Secas Foundation supports the preservation and protection of marine areas and species through research, policy and enforcement.

 - Marine species research (whales): Whale research provides a window into the health and vitality of our ocean.
 ISF supports high-caliber scientific studies on marine mammal biology around Panama.
 The resulting data and insights lead to educational and outreach activities to help ensure protection of whales.